post featured image

 2. Single Leg Glute Bridge

-Burnout: Kneeling Hip Thrust + Adductor Kickout
+Burnout: Kneeling Hip Thrust and Adductor Kickout

-Targets: Legs, glutes, quads, and core.
+Targets: Legs, glutes, quadriceps and core.

 three women performing a staggered 80/20 squat as part of unilateral leg day workout